nokia/SReXperts/docs/nsp/advanced/57-nsp-netbox.md

     ][0]
 ```

-* Retrieve a Netbox interface from the id parameter in the `data` param:
+* Retrieve a NetBox interface from the id parameter in the `data` param:
 ```python title="Get Interface by ID"
 nb_interface = list(Interface.objects.filter(id=data.get('id')))
 ```